tutorcruncher/hermes/README.md

 tc2_cligency_url
 ```

-Add these Custom Fields to the Person:
+Add these Data Fields to the Person:
 ```
-primary_email
 address_country
 ```